 Diplomatic: Might I suggest the fifth floor?
 Our third floor is occupied with a pre-wedding celebration, and the fifth floor will offer you a quieter stay.

-Too direct: That hat looks ridiculous.
+Direct: That hat looks ridiculous.
 Take it off.

-Too direct: You need to learn to work with him, even if you don’t like him.
+Direct: You need to learn to work with him, even if you don’t like him.

 Sometimes others need help.
 Sometimes we need help.
 When it’s time to ask or be asked, do you know what diplomatic phrases to use?
 Keep reading to find out!

-Too direct: It took you long enough!
+Direct: It took you long enough!
 Why didn’t you offer to help sooner?

-Too direct: Help me with this door!
+Direct: Help me with this door!

-Too direct: No one asked you to help, but thanks, I guess.
+Direct: No one asked you to help, but thanks, I guess.

 Diplomatic: Thank you for your help.
-It really wasn’t necessary, but I appreciate the gesture.

 Sometimes we are asked to help someone and don’t want to or don’t have the time, resources, or energy to.
 Sometimes people offer to help us, and we don’t want or need it.
 We can learn to decline help and decline to help with some very simple diplomatic phrases.

-Too direct: Stop!
+Direct: Stop!
 I don’t need your help!
 I can do it myself.

 Diplomatic: It’s very kind of you to help, but it’s not necessary.
-I’ve got it, thanks!
+I’ve got it, thanks.

-Too direct: I don’t have time.
+Direct: I don’t have time.

-Too direct: I don’t want to.
+Direct: I don’t want to.

-Too direct: I don’t want you on this project.
+Direct: I don’t want you on this project.

-Too direct: That’s a stupid idea, and I’m not helping with stupid ideas.
+Direct: That’s a stupid idea, and I’m not helping with stupid ideas.

 Diplomatic: I appreciate your enthusiasm for this idea, but I don’t think it’s going to work for me.